 Using Dividends Wisely

 Dividends can be used in multiple ways.
-Policy owners have the choice of using them to offset premium due, purchasing additional paid up insurance, or as payments paid directly to the owner.
+Policy owners have the choice of using them to offset premium due, purchasing additional paid-up insurance, or as payments paid directly to the owner.
 The right choice differs depending upon the circumstances, but the wise policy owner will reinvest the dividends back into the policy during pre-retirement years.
-They then have the ability to let the dividends continue to grow the policy during retirement, or even taking the dividends as payments which sometimes can fund a retirement all by themselves.
-The compounding power of dividends greatly increase the total return to the policy owner.
+They then have the ability to let the dividends continue to grow the policy during retirement or even taking the dividends as payments which sometimes can fund a retirement all by themselves.
+The compounding power of dividends greatly increases the total return to the policy owner.